 This isn't helped by the fact that the show was cut off a mere four episodes before the conclusion, where the Boazan Emperor is overthrown; thus deeming the concerns of Moral Guardians as convenience for the government to hide the real reason.

-Many of those who protested against the regime a few years later in 1986, leading to its overthrow (in the wake of the assassination of Benigno Aquino Jr.) adopted Voltes V as their mascot, and so the show became a symbol of resistance against the Marcos regime, as this art installation memorializes.
+Many of those who protested against the regime a few years later in 1986, leading to its overthrow (in the wake of the assassination of Benigno Aquino Jr.), adopted Voltes V as a Movement Mascot and so the show became a symbol of resistance against the Marcos regime, as this art installation memorializes.
 The show proved popular enough to return years later.

 The 1999 revival is notable for being hyped to death and back as the show's "second coming", complete with a movie compilation of the last four episodes... though it and Daimos had returned in the early 1990s after Marcos was gone.